kongmunist/mywebsite/pages/blog/cleargelatin1.md

 Hello!
 I have recently moved to Switzerland.
 I'll be writing some smaller posts to encourage myself to get back into this blogging thing, and this is the first.
 We'll see if it works.

 Before coming to Switzerland, I thought a bit about the things I'd miss about America.
 According to forum posts from other expats, the Swiss had no mint chocolate (still true), nor peanut butter (untrue as of now), nor chocolate chips (still true), nor Jell-O and some of the other brands of random snacks.
-That's all find and good since most snacks have substitutes, but Jello???
+That's all fine and good since most snacks have substitutes, but Jello???
 There's no equivalent for this clear, jiggly snack!

 {{ add_pic("cg1_jellohero.jpg", "Look at that Joggly ") }}

 Luckily, I was able to find some sheets of pure-ish gelatin in the supermarket baking section, which is (I think) the core ingredient of Jello.
-Since I've only ever had colored, sweetened Jello, I decided my first time making it I would see how gross the unsweetened version is, as well as checking the clarity of it without any coloring. kes
+Since I've only ever had colored, sweetened Jello, I decided my first time making it I would see how gross the unsweetened version is, as well as checking the clarity of it without any coloring.

 {{ add_pic("cg1_jellolens.jpg", "Partially inspired by my discovery that science classes will use gelatin casts to teach optics") }}